-Since its portrayal in the eponymous and infamous 1970s-era soap opera, Dallas has seen an incredible amount of change.
-The home of Neiman Marcus, the legendary State Fair of Texas, and America's Team, the Big D also boasts a thriving and diverse culinary scene that can sometimes fly under the national radar.
-This guide will help you get to the heart of Dallas' unique culinary identity.
+Since its portrayal in the eponymous and infamous 1980s soap opera, Dallas has undergone an incredible amount of change.
+The home of Neiman Marcus, the legendary State Fair of Texas, and America’s Team, the Big D also boasts a thriving, diverse culinary scene that can sometimes fly under the national radar.
+Dallas has always been a city of niches — if you want to fit in, you have to find yours.
+There might be whole parts of town that aren’t the right vibe for you, though some spots have the history and pull to rise above the fray.
+This guide will help you get to the heart of Dallas’ unique culinary identity.

 Welcome to the Land of Meat, Meat, and More Meat